chrisoldwood/NetDDE/ReadMe.txt

 Installation
 ------------

-Run Setup.exe or
-Copy the file NetDDEClient.exe to a folder on the DDE client machine.
+- Copy NetDDEClient.exe to a folder on the various DDE client's machines.
-Copy the file NetDDEServer.exe to a folder on the DDE server machine.
+- Copy NetDDEServer.exe to a folder on the DDE server's machine.

-Configure the NetDDEClient to point to the NetDDEServer machine.
+- Configure the NetDDEClient to point to the NetDDEServer machine.

 Uninstallation
 --------------